tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

      dqv(dr1) = {< va1, s1, m1, r1 >}

-* A DQ `Validation` asserts that the `Validation` "Geodetic Datum must be supplied" is COMPLIANT for a specific species `dwc:Occurrence` and this `Validation` was performed by the software Darwin Test by checking if the field `dwc:geodeticDatum` of the record was `bdq:NotEmpty`.
+* A DQ `Validation` asserts that the `Validation` "Geodetic Datum must be supplied" is COMPLIANT for a specific species `dwc:Occurrence` and this `Validation` was performed by the software Darwin Test by checking if the field `dwc:geodeticDatum` of the record was `bdqval:NotEmpty`.

 ##### 4.4.4.3 MeasurementResponse (normative)
      DQM(dr) = {dqm | dqm =< me, s, m, r >, me ∈ ME, s ∈ S, m ∈ M , r ∈ R ⋀ dr ∈ DR}